We use some essential cookies to make this website work.

 Estimates for England, Wales, Scotland and Northern Ireland are included in addition to UK totals.
 International comparisons are provided in the International Forestry chapter.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

-A copy of all woodland area and planting tables, along with longer time series (where available) can be accessed in spreadsheet format from the Data Downloads web page at Data Downloads – Forest Research.
+A copy of all woodland area and planting data sets, along with longer time series (where available) can be accessed in spreadsheet format from the Data Downloads page.

 The main findings are: